Valentyk/BB_website/README.md

 # Simple website

 I made this simple static .html website for our floorball club that I am president of.
-You cen visit the site here blackbears.cz
+You cen visit the site [here](https://www.blackbears.cz/).